SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

 Note that the extension **lazily** downloads the SAPUI5 metadata needed for its features.
 This means that there may be a delay between starting VS Code and having the relevant features available.

+When working with CAP projects, make sure you have @sap/cds module installed.
+For this, run npm install on your project.
+This command will download and install all necessary modules from the npm package repository.

 ### Enabling offline work

 You can set up a local web server to host one or more supported versions of SAP UI5 SDK and register it in the user/workspace setting `"UI5LanguageAssistant.SAPUI5WebServer"`.
 This overrides the public CDN of SAP UI5 SDK in the extension and enables offline work with the apps having the matching hosted `"minUI5Version"` in `manifest.json`.